Open-The-Gates/rewarded-staking-dapp/README.md

 # About the project

-This is a defi protocole composed of two tokens :
+This is a defi protocole based on two tokens :
 - Learnable which is the token needed in staking.
 - LearnableReward which is the token gained as a reward.